Sing Out: New Cat Stevens Compilation to Accompany Memoir

 Mike Duquette

 Mike Duquette (Founder) was fascinated with catalog music ever since he was a teenager.
 A 2009 graduate of Seton Hall University with a B.A. in journalism, Mike paired his profession with his passion through The Second Disc, one of the first sites to focus on all reissue labels great and small.
-His passion for reissues turned into a career, holding positions at Legacy Recordings and Rhino Records and contributing to Allmusic, Discogs, City Pages, Ultimate Classic Rock and Mondo Records, for whom he penned liner notes for his favorite piece of music: John Williams' Oscar-winning score to 'E.T.
-The Extra-Terrestrial.'
-Born and raised in New Jersey, Mike lives in Astoria, Queens with his wife, a cat named Ravioli, twin daughters and a large yet tasteful collection of music.
+His passion for reissues turned into a career, having written at and worked for all three major catalogue music labels and contributing to Allmusic, Billboard, Discogs, City Pages and Ultimate Classic Rock.
+He's penned liner notes for Verve, Chess, Mondo and Soul Music Records.

 You Might Also Like

-1. Michael Grabowski says
+1. Michael Grabowski

 I’m looking for the part where the “gentle as ever” man who can “perform even-more resonant versions of ‘Peace Train’ ” has publicly, prominently recanted his past comments about the fatwa on Salman Rushdie, especially since the actual assassination attempt on Rushdie’s life that cost him his right eye a few years ago.
 Has that happened yet?
 I desperately want to be corrected about that so I can hear Stevens’/Islam’s greatest hits again with a clear conscience.
 Not until then.

-He has actually made several statements about the incident.
+1. He has actually made several statements about the incident.
 Go to his website and he addresses the issue.
 After the stabbing where Rushdie lost his eye, Stevens reached condemning the attack and wishing him a full recovery.

 Nonetheless the damage has been done and for many the music and the man are not inseparable.

-• Michael Grabowski says
+1. Michael Grabowski

 Thank you for pointing that out.
 I’ll check it out.
 Yusuf Islam didn’t exactly “counteract terrorist narratives” by agreeing publicly with the fatwa early on and then repeatedly affirming it over a thirty-year period, but if he has recanted those statements of support now, (is it too much to hope that he regrets saying them) then that is good, if tragically late.

-2. Jarmo Keranen says
+2. Jarmo Keranen

 To me only years 1967-78 matters from him.
 I already own all the records from those years.
 This is not for me.
 The memoir i may bought.

-Leave a Reply Cancel reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *